Trude Brænne Larssen

 Trude Brænne Larssen (born 1 January 1967 in Tønsberg) is a Norwegian novelist.
-She is the author of the series Holmegaard (11 books), "Ulveøyne" (25 books) and "Rimfrost" (14 books), and has contributed to the series "Emilies Tid".
+She is the author of the series Holmegaard (11 books), "Ulveøyne" (25 books), and "Rimfrost" (14 books), and has contributed to the series "Emilies Tid".
 Her earlier books were published on the Egmont Publishing House, but most were published by Cappelen Damm Publishing House.

 She has released more than 70 books over two decades.

 Trude Brænne Larssen lives in Horten, Norway.
-She has worked as a journalist in a local newspaper called Gjengangeren since 2009.
+She has worked as a journalist for a local newspaper called Gjengangeren since 2009.

 Ulveøyne series

 Ulveøyne consists of 25 books released between March 1996 and February 2000.
 A short novel based on part of the second book, Trellfødt (Born To Slavery), was released in August/September 1997.
-Egmont began to re-release the series in 2007 after the success of its sequel, Rimfrost.
+Egmont re-released the series in 2007 after the success of its sequel, Rimfrost.

 Ulveøyne means "wolf eyes" and refers to the main character's grey eyes.
 The eye color is especially catching as Ulva's skin is dark and her hair is black due to her paternal grandmother being from Egypt.

 Ulveøyne centers around Ulva, a young slavegirl from Norway.
-It begins about a year before she's born, and then follows her as she grows up in slavery, then as she's sold at a market and later kills a man after an attack.
+It begins about a year before she's born, and then follows her as she grows up in slavery, then as she's sold at a market, and later kills a man after an attack.
 She escapes into the mountains and runs into many dangers and difficulties, including being taken in by the "mountain people", a tall, magical people who live inside the mountains.
 They are also semi-immortal.

 Audiobooks

 Cappelen Damm Publishing House began releasing the series as audiobooks in 2020.
-As of April 2024, 23 of the 25 books have been made available with all of them being read by Lena Meieran.
+All books are now available, with narration by Lena Meieran.